vpn41/vpn41/README.md

 # Build web service with reverse proxy

-To run your own service you need to obtain SSL Encrypt certificate via `certbot` and put archived `/etc/letsencrypt` folder to `cd/www/certbot/etc.letsencrypt.local.tar.gz`.
+Correct virtual host `server_name` in `vpn41/cd/nginx/www.conf`.
 Inside `vpn41` folder run `docker-compose build && docker compose up -d`.
 Delivering containers to the target system is on you.
+SSL Let's Encrypt certificate obtained and renewed automatically when run on targent host.